Write Articles That Drive Business: 7 Steps to Attract and Convert

 If you need some help, check out these headline formulas that work.

-While drafting your blog post, it’s essential to keep in mind that your subheadings are just as important as your headline.
+While drafting your blog post, it’s essential to remember that your subheadings are just as important as your headline.

 The world’s best heading won’t save your post from being skipped if your subheadings are dull or useless.